-Malta is a small island state at the near centre of the Mediterranean.
+Malta is a small island state in the near centre of the Mediterranean.
 It is the European Union’s most southerly member state and home to a population of just under 402,000.
 MaltaPost is the local postal operator and has a network of 40 branches.
-Today, MaltaPost is wholly-Maltese owned and part privatised.
+Today, MaltaPost is wholly-Maltese owned and part-privatised.

 MaltaPost faced a challenge similar to that facing most smaller postal organisations around the world: its traditional postal revenues were falling and it faced increased competition from sectors such as the courier market and electronic media.
 MaltaPost realised it needed to modernise and re-engineer its business if it was to grasp the opportunities afforded by its widespread counter network.
 It also needed to fulfil its postal service obligations, but more efficiently and profitably.

 MaltaPost came to the conclusion that the functional requirements of running a small postal network were almost identical to those of a much larger network.
 However, it had a proportionately smaller budget than its larger counterparts with which to achieve its commercial aims and public goals.
 MaltaPost evaluated the postal service automation software then available internationally and realised that the options were beyond its budget and did not offer value for money.

 We are pleased to engage with an exciting company like Ascent Software to bring sophisticated solutions to the rapidly changing postal industry